8. Processing multidimensional data#

 ## [False, False, False, False]])

 (*) Figure 8.1 depicts a (filled) contour plot of Himmelblau’s function, \(f(x,y)=(x^{2}+y-11)^{2}+(x+y^{2}-7)^{2}\), for \(x\in[-5, 5]\) and \(y\in[-4, 4]\).
-To draw it, we probed 250 points from the two said ranges and called numpy.meshgrid to generate two matrices, both of shape 250 by 250, giving the x- and y-coordinates of all the points on the corresponding two-dimensional grid.
-Thanks to this, we were able to use vectorised mathematical operations to compute the values of \(f\) thereon.
+To draw it, we probe 250 points from these two intervals, and call numpy.meshgrid to generate two matrices, both of shape 250 by 250, giving the x- and y-coordinates of all the points on the corresponding two-dimensional grid.
+Thanks to this, we are able to use vectorised mathematical operations to compute the values of \(f\) thereon.

 x = np.linspace(-5, 5, 250)